VisualFP/docs/SA/design_concept/content/results/results_requirement_validation.typ

 that isn't familiar with functional programming should be able to use VisualFP within 1 hour.

-We validated this requirement by showcasing the #ac("PoC") to Samuel Bernhard, a software engineer at Hamilton Bonaduz AG.
+This requirement was validated by showcasing the #ac("PoC") to Samuel Bernhard, a software engineer at Hamilton Bonaduz AG.
 Samuel is a seasoned software developer but isn't familiar with functional programming.